pivotal-cf/docs-pws-services/marketplace/services/memcachedcloud.html.md

 * [PHP](#php)

 ## <a id="ruby"></a>Using Memcached with Ruby
-[Dalli](https://github.com/mperham/dalli) is a high performance pure Ruby client for accessing memcached servers, which uses the binary protocol.
+[Dalli](https://github.com/mperham/dalli) is a high performance pure Ruby client for accessing Memcached servers, which uses the binary protocol.

 For usage with Rails 3.x, update the Gemfile: